Not-Nik/cpp-stalin/README.md

  * `include/` - The main include directory
  * `src/` - The source directory.
 Any implementations for non-template functions are here
  * `test/` - Test directory.
-Contains tests to ensure the functionality of metaxx
+Contains tests to ensure the functionality of cpp-stalin